 The dwitter demo is an attempt to remake Philippe Deschaseaux's "Strange Crystals" JS1K demos.

-"...since you normally can't see the end of the tunnel nor through the walls, that means that all pixels will be repainted at each iteration by wall blocks, making it useless to reset them before.
+This quote from the original Strange Crystals write-up explains why we don't need to clear the canvas on every frame:"...since you normally can't see the end of the tunnel nor through the walls, that means that all pixels will be repainted at each iteration by wall blocks, making it useless to reset them before.
 And if by chance Math.random() makes a hole in the wall big enough, this hole will be filled with the color of the block that was there in the previous iteration, and it is likely that the 2 colors are not very different."

 So -